 In a survey released in 2014 by the Public Religion Research Institute nearly one-third of Millennials who left the faith they grew up with cited “negative teachings” or “negative treatment” related to gays and lesbians.
 “A majority of Americans, 58 percent, also said that religious groups are ‘alienating young adults by being too judgmental on gay and lesbian issues.’
 Among Millennials, that percentage jumped to 70.”

-Americans are increasingly awakening to the awareness that those who choose to incarnate over, and over, to experience many facets of human life, from many perspectives, and shift from one race, role, and gender to another, can need several lifetimes to compete this transition.
+Awakening to the awareness that those who choose to incarnate over, and over, to experience many facets of human life, from many perspectives, and shift from one race, role, and gender to another, provides the understanding that this process may require several lifetimes to compete.

 Previous existences also explain the autodidact; the “self-taught” or “self-awakened,” person picking back up where they left off, and why “bad things happen to seemingly good people.”